CryoJS/Accelerate/README.md

-# Mathcelerate
+# Accelerate
-Hone your math skills with practice and competition.
+An innovative way to learn and practice math, science, programming, and more.